How Long Can Macaroni And Cheese Sit Out?

 1. Unpleasant Smell

-Usually, mac and cheese has a creamy and cheesy aroma, but this might change when it starts harboring bacteria.
+Usually, mac and cheese have a creamy and cheesy aroma, but this might change when it harbors bacteria.
 If you notice an unpleasant odor, the mac and cheese is no longer safe to eat.
 It is time to discard it already.

 The smell can be sour, rancid, or rotten, usually due to the presence of cheese, making it very easy to detect.